AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :Guidance:
 	This element is a notional date of publication of the data resource.
 It is different from the `temporal extent <#extent-temporal-extent>`__, which is the date of currency of the resource.
-Multiple dataset reference dates can be defined but there can only be one creation date.
-Dates may be to any degree of precision, from century (YY) to full date and time.
+Multiple dataset reference dates can be defined, but there must only be one of type *creation* and only one of type *revision*.

+	Dates may be to any degree of precision, from year (YYYY) to full date and time.
 The extended date format (YYYY-MM-DD) should be used, where YYYY is the year, MM the month, and DD the day.
 If required, time (HH:MM:SS, where HH is the hour, MM the minute, and SS the second) may be added, with
 	'T' separating the two parts.